TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## Modulus(%) Use Case

 Even number have a modulus value of 0 and odd numbers will have non-zero modulus values.
+The same applies to situations where one wants to check if a number is divisable by another smaller number.

 ## Primitive Data Types

 - String: Sequences of characters
-- Number: Floating point numbers are used for both decimal and integers "behind the scene"
+- Number: Floating point numbers are used for both decimal and integers "behind the scenes"
 - Boolean: Logical true or false
 - null: Empty value.
 Not the same as undefined (see below)
 - undefined: The value of a variable that has been declared without initialisation